Front Shoulder Pain

 Another common cause of anterior shoulder pain is shoulder impingement syndrome.

-With shoulder impingement there is narrowing of the bony gap in the shoulder causes damage and inflammation in the soft tissues.
+With shoulder impingement there is narrowing of the bony gap in the shoulder causes damage and inflammation in the soft tissues, resulting in conditions such as rotator cuff tendonitis and shoulder bursitis, most typically subacromial bursitis.

 There are a number of things that can cause front shoulder pain from impingement including bone spurs, muscle imbalance, friction from repetitive movements and overuse